EmmanueleVilla/chess_ai_game/README.md

 Chess AI Game is a game where you develop your own artificial intelligence to play chess and attach it to the main executable to play.

-Yes, I know there are already lots of programs like this and official AI tournament and stuff, this is just an exercise
+Yes, I know there are already lots of programs like this and official AI tournaments and stuff, this is just an exercise

 ## Usage